ethanolchik/Kumiko-Oumae/README.md

 Meta: `source` `feedback` `translate`

++ Many More!

 # Development

-Chorus was made by class Erase#0027.
+Kumiko Oumae was made by class Erase#0027.
 It was programmed using the discord.py module and was made to bring fun to any server!

 If you have anything you want us to improve on, please use the feedback command and type in your feedback so we can improve as soon as possible.
 Or, join our support server [here](https://discord.gg/K5hz7Jx)!